Teclu burner: Examples of the Teclu Burner in past experiments

 The Teclu Burner can be helpful in experiments where moisture sensitive compounds are being used.
 An example where the Teclu burner was used in an experiment was during the preparation of glassware for the handling of beryllium compounds.
-Beryillum is moisture sensitive and so it is necessary to exclude the presence of water that might be still left on the surface of the glassware after cleaning them.
+Beryllium is moisture sensitive and so it is necessary to exclude the presence of water that might be still left on the surface of the glassware after cleaning them.
 The experiment conductors stored the glassware for at least four hours in a heated cabinet, which was kept at 130–160 C. Then the glassware removed and connected to a Schlenk line.
 The glassware was heated with a Teclu burner under vacuum up until the flame of the burner turned to a yellow/orange colour.
-At this point the glassware was hot enough and was then cooled to room temperature while still being under vacuum.
-This procedure was be repeated several times, to ensure no moisture was left on the glassware.
-Using a Teclu burner instead of a heat gun will ensure that you have obtained the lowest possible moisture levels in glass laboratory equipment and this should be sufficient enough for the moisture sensitive substances to not react when added into the glassware.
+At this point, the glassware was hot enough and was then cooled to room temperature while still being under vacuum.
+This procedure was repeated several times, to ensure no moisture was left on the glassware.
+Using a Teclu burner instead of a heat gun will ensure that the lowest possible moisture levels have been obtained in glass laboratory equipment.
+This should be sufficient for moisture-sensitive substances to not react when added into the glassware.

 The Teclu burner was used in an experiment investigating the effect of the process on the crucible swelling number of coal (CSN).
 The number is a measure of the degree of swelling of the sample.
 A sample of 1g of freshly ground minus 72 "B.S. mesh coal" was heated using a Teclu burner to approximately 800 C for 1.5 minutes and to 820 C in the next minute.
 The final result was recorded and coal with a profile of 8 to 9 would be considered high coal quality.

 The Teclu burner was also used in an experiment which aimed to investigate the spark formation from rare earth elements.
 The powders containing the rare earth elements were passed into the centre of the gas flame produced by the Teclu burner and the sparks were then examined.
 The Teclu burner was operated with methane through an aluminium tube from a distance of 20 cm.
 These sparks were then examined using time-resolved emission spectroscopy, long-time exposures, and NIR (Near-infrared spectroscopy)/ MIR (mid-Infrared spectroscopy) imaging.